orange5RS/jburkardt-f/uniform/readme.md

-# UNIFORM
-Uniform Random Number Generation
+# UNIFORM: Uniform Random Number Generation

 UNIFORM is a FORTRAN90 library which returns a sequence of uniformly distributed pseudorandom numbers.